rolling-scopes-school/tasks/react/modules/tasks/final.md

 ### Sign In / Sign Up

-- For the authentication you should use Firebase or Supabase with the email/password sign-in method.
+- For authentication you should use **Firebase**, **Supabase**, or **Convex** with the email/password sign-in method.
-  Please, check this [article](https://blog.logrocket.com/user-authentication-firebase-react-apps/) as an example of Firebase usage.
+  - Firebase: see this [article](https://blog.logrocket.com/user-authentication-firebase-react-apps/) as an example of Firebase usage.
-  Supabase has a [free tier](https://supabase.com/pricing).
-Please, check this [documentation](https://supabase.com/docs/guides/getting-started/tutorials/with-react) as an example of Supabase integration with React app.
+  - Supabase: has a [free tier](https://supabase.com/pricing).
+See this [documentation](https://supabase.com/docs/guides/getting-started/tutorials/with-react) as an example of Supabase integration with React app.
+  - Convex: see the [Convex Quickstart](https://docs.convex.dev/quickstarts) for setup and integration details.
 - Client-side validation should be implemented (email and password strength - minimum 8 symbols, at least one letter, one digit, one special character, Unicode passwords must be supported)
 - Upon successful login, the user should be redirected to the Main page
 - If the user has been logged in already and tries to reach these routes, they should be redirected to the Main page